godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

 Adding the debug menu
 ---------------------

-Now let's add a simple debugging scene so the we can track things like FPS (Frames Per Second) in game.
+Now let's add a simple debugging scene so we can track things like FPS (Frames Per Second) in game.
 Open up ``Debug_Display.tscn``.

 You can see it's a :ref:`Panel <class_Panel>` positioned in the top right corner of the screen.
 It has three :ref:`Labels <class_Label>`, one for displaying the FPS the game is running at, one for showing what OS the game is running on, and a label for showing the Godot version the game is running with.